bruno-lang/editor/concept.md

 Each block is described by one unicode character and additional information all encoded as a single `long`.

 - 32 bit unicode code point
+- 2 bit font size
-- 8 bit decoration 1 index
+- 7 bit decoration 1 index
-- 8 bit decoration 2 index
+- 7 bit decoration 2 index
 - 6 bit foreground colour index
 - 6 bit background colour index
+- 1 bit bold
+- 1 bit italic
-- 3 bit font size
+- 1 bit strikethrough
 - 1 bit underlined

 A display has a fixed amount of vertical and horizontal blocks.